Complete our secure online form to request an appointment with our office 24×7.

 Providing women with the personal attention they deserve

-At Women’s Care we provide the highest level of care through our highly skilled health care professionals and state of the art technologies.
+At Women’s Care we provide the highest level of care through our skilled health care professionals and state of the art technologies.
 As a leading OB/GYN medical practice for Overland Park and Shawnee Mission KS, we pride ourselves on providing the highest level of personal and professional care to our patients.
 We deliver hundreds of babies every year and perform a full spectrum of gynecologic procedures.

 Our dedicated team of OBGYN doctors and nurse practitioners work as a cohesive group to provide excellent individualized care for our patients.
 Furthermore, they are supported by a competent and caring office staff to provide you with a pleasant experience.
 As obstetrician-gynecologists in Johnson County, we have extensive experience and are board certified with the American Board of Obstetrics and Gynecology.

 Whether you are looking for routine women’s care, care during pregnancy, or have a gynecologic condition in need of medical management or surgery, we can work with you to answer any questions and come up with a plan to meet your needs.
 Finally, our gynecologists are specially trained in minimally invasive gynecologic procedures such as da Vinci® Surgery in addition to providing the full range of obstetrics and gynecology care.

 If you have been confused in the past by changes in breast cancer screening guidelines, buckle up!
 Recently, more changes have been passed down as guidelines, so it’s important to make sure you’re knowledgeable.